CodeForAfrica/GenderGap.AFRICA/.github/ISSUE_TEMPLATE/other-issues-.md

 ---
 name: Other Issues.
 about: This template is for other issues.
-If this doesn’t look right, choose a different type.

 ---